PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 #### Duration

 - Applicable only for the `Completed` and `Upcoming` tab.
-- Duration filter will show tasks based on the `Due date`.
 - For `Completed` tab,
   - Values are: `All`, `This Month`, `Last Month`, `This Quarter`, `Last Quarter`, `This Year`, `Last Year`, `Custom`.
   - Default value is `All`.
+  - Duration filter will show tasks based on the `Completed On`.
   - On click of `Custom`, opens a dialog where user can enter any `From` and `To` date.
 Future date is not allowed.
     - Validation for `From` & `To` are done in following sequence
       1. First check if date is valid or not.
 If invalid shows error `Invalid Date`